PagerDuty: History

+In July 2025, the company began looking for buyer interest and exploring the idea of selling.

+Funding

 PagerDuty raised a seed funding round of $1.9 million in 2010, followed by a Series A round that raised $10.7 million in January 2013.
 As of 2018, the company has raised over $170 million in venture funding.

-In July 2016, the former CEO of Keynote Systems, Jennifer Tejada, was named CEO of PagerDuty.
-Later that year, the company held its first PagerDuty Summit, an industry conference.
-Additional summits were held in San Francisco in 2017 and 2018.

 PagerDuty announced a funding round in April 2017 led by Accel.
 The $43.8 million round included existing investors Andreessen Horowitz, Bessemer Venture Partners, Baseline Ventures and Harrison Metal.

 In September 2018, PagerDuty raised $90 million in a round led by T. Rowe Price and Wellington Management.